franciscovilchezv/platform-based-development/README.md

 ### Lab 14 (12/10)

-- Review Project progress/plan with students.
+- Students will work in their own groups the Homework 6.
+- Will review project progress with each group.

 <!-- #### Material